Zinbo/software-dev-repository/content/posts/DataStructures/index.md

 published: true
 date: "2020-04-07"
 ---
+# Data Structure Terminology
+.

-# What is a data type?
+## What is a data type?
-A set of values and a set of operations on those values.
+A data type is a set of values and a set of operations on those values.
 Most programming languages support common data types of real, integer, boolean, floating-point numbers, strings.

 For example, in the Java programming language, the type int represents the set of 32-bit integers ranging in value from −2,147,483,648 to 2,147,483,647, as well as the operations that can be performed on integers, such as addition, subtraction, and multiplication.